stefan-ernst/journeymapping-site/docs/troubleshooting.md

 title: Common Issues & Questions
 ---

-### Release button is not visible

-You might be using a Next-Gen project where the Release feature is not enabled.
-Please go to the Project Administration -> Features and enable Releases.

-### Sprint button is not visible

-In Next-Gen projects, it is possible that Sprint feature is disabled.
-See above for the same problem with the Release feature.
-If you are using a Classic Project (or using Server or Data Center), the selected board might not support Sprints or you do not have Manage Sprints permission.
+### How do I include issues from multiple projects

+Configure a backlog in the top right hand corner.
+When you select a board, make sure the board filter includes all projects.
+You can also use a filter instead of a board if needed.

+Sometimes Jira will not return the backlog items if not all workflow status are mapped to the backlog column in the board.

-### I can't find Story Mapping App in the project sidebar
+### I can't find Journey Mapping App in the project sidebar

-Currently only Software Projects are supported.
-You won't find the Sidebar item in Business or Jira Service Management projects.

-Additionally, you need "Edit Issues" permission in the project in order to use the story mapping features.
+You need "Edit Issues" permission in the project in order to use the journey mapping features.

-### How do I change the epic issue type

-(This only applies to the free version)

-You can rename the epic issue type in Jira.

-If you do, Story Mapping app will ask you for the epic type once.
-In the free version, there is no feature to change this later.
-But if you absolutely need to, you can look at the Projects Entity Properties (you can install the Entity Property App to do this) - then change the "tech.realigned.project.stmEpicId" property to the new value.

-Note that a feature to use arbitrary issue types as epics will be included in the Pro version.
+Please check with your project administrator.

+### Cloud: Where do you store data?

+All journey maps are saved in Jira project properties.
+That means none of your data is stored outside of your instance.

+The app functionality is delivered from our EU data center (Helsinki, Finland).

+### On Premises: Does your app communicate outside of the instance?

+No, the app is free of any tracking or analytics software.
+We also do not do in-product marketing for our paid apps.